 She obtained her PhD title at the École Pratique des Hautes Études in 2018.
-Her dissertation concerned the edition and re-edition of the Greek letters of the archive of Dioscorus of Aphrodite (Title: Communiquer par écrit dans l’Égypte de l’Antiquité tardive: les lettres grecques des archives de Dioscore d’Aphrodité [Égypte, VIe s. apr.
+Her dissertation concerned the edition and re-edition of the Greek letters of the archive of Dioscorus of Aphrodite, the largest papyrological dossier from Late Antiquity (Title: Communiquer par écrit dans l’Égypte de l’Antiquité tardive: les lettres grecques des archives de Dioscore d’Aphrodité [Égypte, VIe s. apr.
 J.-C.]).
-As a postdoctoral fellow of the ERC project EVWRIT, she will investigate the graphic conventions in use according to documentary types, developing the recent theory of “paléographie signifiante”.
-She is also participating in the edition of papyri from the collection of the Bibliothèque Nationale de France.
-Her research interests include documentary papyrology, Late Antique epistolography, communication practices and Greek-Coptic language contacts.
+As a postdoctoral fellow of the ERC project EVWRIT (2018-2021), she is investigating how the visual aspect of a document could contribute to convey a socio-semiotic message, developing the recent theory of “paléographie signifiante”.
+She is also participating in the edition of papyri from the collections of the Bibliothèque Nationale de France, Sorbonne Université, Ghent University and the British Library.

-Co-lecturer of the course "Transmission of Ancient Greek Texts (A005481)" (2020/2021)
+2020/2021: co-lecturer of the course "Transmission of Ancient Greek Texts (A005481)", second year Bachelor of Arts

-Co-lecturer of the course "Manuscript Traditions of Ancient Greek Literature (A001454)" (2019/2020)
+2019/2020: co-lecturer of the course "Manuscript Traditions of Ancient Greek Literature (A001454)", second year Bachelor of Arts

 3-4 February 2020: Crash course in Greek Palaeography addressed to doctoral students.
 Organized at Ghent University under the auspices of OIKOS, the Dutch National Research School in Classical Studies.